nodejs/dynamic-modules/README.md

 In addition, module execution is allowed to define named export bindings during execution using a provided `SetDynamicExportBinding` concrete method.

 Because the Dynamic Module Record cannot have any dependencies itself, early accesses to bindings before execution are not possible.
-If any bindings are accessed uninitialized after execution, a `ReferenceError` is thrown.
+If any bindings remain uninitialized after execution, a `ReferenceError` is thrown, effectively moving this validation phase from instantiate to post-execution.

 ## Illustrative Example